openvinotoolkit/open_model_zoo/models/public/deblurgan-v2/deblurgan-v2.md

 DeblurGAN-v2 is a generative adversarial network (GAN) for single image motion deblurring.
 This model is based on a relativistic conditional GAN with a double-scale discriminator.
 For details about architecture of model, check out the [paper](https://arxiv.org/abs/1908.03826).
-Model used Mobilenet as backbone and was trained on GoPro, DVD, NFS datasets.
+Model used MobileNet as backbone and was trained on GoPro, DVD, NFS datasets.
 For details about implementation of model, check out the [DeblurGAN-v2: Deblurring (Orders-of-Magnitude) Faster and Better](https://github.com/VITA-Group/DeblurGANv2) repository.